-After two years of on-again, off-again action, Afterpay Australian Fashion Week (AAFW) officially returned for 2022.
+After two years of on-again, off-again action, Afterpay Australian Fashion Week (AAFW) can officially say that it's back, baby.

-There are always aspects of fashion week that tickle our fancy and get people talking (like the glorious street style), but as always, we attended the biggest week on the fashion calendar with open minds and curious eyes.
+While there are aspects of this week that will always tickle our fancy and get people talking (like the glorious street style), we like to come to the week of all Australian fashion weeks with open minds and curious eyes.

-The event ran from May 9 – 13 and marked many unforgettable firsts — the first adaptive fashion runway, the first metaverse fashion show and the first curve runway, to name a few.
+Running from May 9 – 13, there are many firsts for this year's AAFW — the first adaptive fashion runway, the first metaverse fashion show and the first curve runway, to name a few.

 But it's not just these big firsts that people are excited about.
-Ahead, catch up on the talking points and events that had everyone talking, on, off and around the runways.
+Ahead, these are the talking points and events that have been getting people talking, on, off and around the runways.

 1. Fashion Week Kicked Off With A Welcome To Country